Ubrillo/EasyAHack/README.md

 The contract checks if both parties have deposited the expected amounts.
 If true, ETH is distributed accordingly.
 Timeout Refund Logic
-If the seller doesn’t deposit in time, the buyer can trigger timeoutRefund() to retrieve their funds.
+If the seller doesn’t deposit in time, the buyer can trigger timeoutRefund() to retrieve their funds.<br>
 ![SwapChain](shots/Capture4.PNG)